hyraxZK/hyraxZK/README.md

     apt-get install build-essential g++ gcc automake pkg-config libtool \
                     libtool-bin python python-cffi pypy libssl-dev libgmp-dev

+On Arch, the approximate equivalent is

+    pacman -S base-devel python2 python2-cffi pypy openssl gmp

 In other words, you'll need a C++11-compatible compiler (g++ 5, 6, or 7 will work).

 If you are also planning to build BCCGP, you will need to have NTL 10.x available.